Flexibility of affine cones over del Pezzo surfaces of degree 4 and 5: Del Pezzo surface of degree 5

 Let $Y$ be a del Pezzo surface of degree 5.
 It is obtained by blowing up the projective plane $\PP^2$ in four points $P_1,\ldots,P_4$, no three of which are collinear \cite[Theorem IV.2.5]{Manin}.
 Since the automorphism group of the projective plane acts transitively on such 4-tuples of points, such a surface is unique up to isomorphism. \begin{theorem} Let $H$ be an arbitrary very ample divisor on the del Pezzo surface $Y$ of degree~5.
 Then the corresponding affine cone $\AffCone_H Y$ is flexible. \end{theorem} The proof proceeds in several steps, see Sections \ref{3.1} and \ref{3.2}.
 We let $E_i$ denote the exceptional divisor (i.e. the $(-1)$-curve), which is the preimage of the blown up point $P_i$.
 Let $e_0$ be the divisor class of a line, which contains none of the points $P_i$, and let $e_i$ $(i=1,\ldots,4)$ be a divisor class of $E_i$.
 These classes generate a Picard group $\Pic Y=\bangle{e_0,\ldots,e_4}_\ZZ\cong \ZZ^{5}$.
 The intersection index defines a symmetric bilinear form on the Picard group such that the basis $\{e_0,\ldots,e_4\}$ is orthogonal, $e_0^2=1$ and $e_i^2=-1$.
 Exceptional divisor classes are $e_i$ and $e_0-e_i-e_j$ for distinct $i, j\neq0$.

-By the Nakai--Moishezon criterion \cite[Theorem V.1.10]{Hartshorne} the closure of the ample cone $\Ample Y$ is dual to the cone of effective divisors $\Eff Y$.
-In case of a del Pezzo surface the cone $\Eff Y$ is generated by exceptional divisors \cite[Theorem 8.2.19]{Dolg}.
+By Kleiman's ampleness criterion \cite[Theorem 1.4.9]{Laz} the closure of the ample cone $\Ample Y$ is dual to the cone of effective divisors $\Eff(Y)$.
+In case of a del Pezzo surface of degree $<8$ the cone $\Eff(Y)$ is generated by exceptional divisors \cite[Theorem 8.2.19]{Dolg}.
 Therefore, the ample cone is defined by inequalities

 where $(x_0,\ldots,x_4)\in\Pic Y$.
 It has the following ten extremal rays